hypercrites/dotfiles/README.md

 <sup>There is no order, just some packages i use so i don't forget them.</sup>

-> firefox, thunderbird, gimp, gimp-gap, code - oss, grub-customizer, simple-scan, cups, gparted, hexchat, libreoffice fresh, plank, qbittorrent, vlc, blueman, bluez,
+> firefox, thunderbird, gimp, gimp-gap, code - oss, grub-customizer, simple-scan, gparted, hexchat, libreoffice fresh, plank, qbittorrent, vlc, blueman, bluez,

 > This is under construction, i will add packages whenever they cross my mind.